 What to Do Next?

 When I finished my undergraduate degree, I owed a mere $10,000 in student loans.
-Don’t get me wrong, $10,000 is a lot of money.
+Don’t get me wrong: $10,000 is a lot of money.
 I could do so many things with $10,000 right now.
 But in the shadow of my current student debt burden, $10,000 seems like nothing — a trifle, easily manageable.
+It was nothing compared to the law school debt to come.

 It’s hard not to imagine how the trajectory of my life could have been so different if only I had worked in the real world and paid that small debt off rather than continuing my education and letting the debt mount.
 But hindsight is always 20/20.
 I only hope others can learn from my mistakes.